How Speed Enforcement Cameras Are Changing the Way Motorists Drive

 More than half of the road accidents in India are caused by speeding drivers.
 Road accidents not only affect personal lives, but are also estimated to reduce India’s GDP by almost 3% each year.

-In 2015, there were nearly 5 lakh accidents, 5 lakh injuries, and 1.5 lakh deaths in India.
-Speeding and driving on the wrong side of the road accounted for 76.7% of total accidents and 73.1% of total deaths in 2017.
+Speeding and driving on the wrong side of the road accounted for around 77% of total accidents and 73% of total deaths every year.

 In view of this situation, traffic officials decided it was time to resort to ‘extreme’ measures.
 Motorists soon began being issued speeding tickets even without traffic personnel being present to hand the ticket to them in person.
 What changed?
 It was the hi-tech speed enforcement cameras at work.